 Mean score of companies in the Motor Vehicle Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Aston Martin Lagonda Global Holdings reported total carbon emissions of approximately 15,735,060 kg CO2e, comprising 8,574,810 kg CO2e from Scope 1 and 7,716,250 kg CO2e from Scope 2 emissions.
-The company has committed to achieving net-zero emissions across all scopes by 2050, as part of its long-term climate strategy.
-This commitment is aligned with the Science Based Targets initiative (SBTi) and reflects a proactive approach to sustainability within the automotive sector.
-For the previous year, 2023, Aston Martin's emissions were reported at approximately 13,617,490 kg CO2e, with Scope 1 emissions at 7,327,740 kg CO2e, Scope 2 emissions at 6,289,760 kg CO2e, and a significant Scope 3 contribution of approximately 1,145,621,000 kg CO2e.
-The company has demonstrated a commitment to transparency by disclosing emissions data across all relevant scopes.
-Aston Martin's emissions data is sourced directly from its own reporting, ensuring accuracy and accountability.
-The company is actively working towards its climate commitments, with interim targets set to monitor progress on its path to net-zero emissions.
+The company has committed to achieving net-zero emissions across all scopes by 2050, as part of its Science Based Targets initiative (SBTi) commitments.
+For the previous year, 2023, the total emissions were about 13,617,490 kg CO2e, with Scope 1 emissions at 7,327,740 kg CO2e, Scope 2 emissions at 6,289,760 kg CO2e, and a significant Scope 3 contribution of approximately 1,145,621,000 kg CO2e.
+This indicates a growing awareness and response to the climate impact of their operations.
+Aston Martin's emissions data is not cascaded from any parent organization, ensuring that their reported figures reflect their own operational activities.
+The company is actively working towards its long-term climate goals, demonstrating a commitment to sustainability within the automotive sector.

 Access structured emissions data, company-specific emission factors, and source documents